Hinilawod: The quest of Humadapnon continues

 Humdapnon was visited by his spirit friends Taghoy and Duwindi in his dream and told him of lovely maiden who lived in a village by the mouth of the Halawod River.
 The demigod left his dominion to look for the maiden named Nagmalitong Yawa.
 He brought with him a boatful of crew.

 Humadapnon and his men safely traversed a blood-coloured sea with the help of his spirit friends.
 They landed on an island that was inhabited by beautiful women and headed by the sorceress, Ginmayunan.
-For seven years, Humadapnon and his crew were imprisoned in the island until Nagmalitong Yawa helped them escape by disguising as a boy.
+For seven years, Humadapnon and his crew were imprisoned in the island until Nagmalitong Yawa helped them escape while disguised as a boy.
 Humadapnon and Nagmalitong Yawa were married soon after in Halawod.

 During the wedding feast, Humadapnon's brother, Dumalapdap fell in love with Huyung Adlaw and asked his brother to help him talk to the parents of the maiden.
 Humadapnon left his new wife and accompanied his brother to the Upperworld where Huyung Adlaw lived.

 It took the brothers seven years to come back from their journey to the Upperworld.
 They arrived just in time for the ceremony that will have Nagmalitong Yawa married to Buyung Sumagulung, an island fortress ruler, in a ceremony.
 The brothers were enraged and killed all the guests and the groom.
-Humadapnon also stabbed his wife because the treachery only to feel remorse later on.
+Humadapnon also stabbed his wife because of treachery only to feel remorse later on.
 He asked his spirit friends and found out that his wife only agreed to marry Buyung Sumagulung because her mother, Matan-ayon, convinced her that Humadapnon is not coming back.

 Upon learning of this, Humadapnon asked his sister, Labing Anyag, to use her powers to bring Nagmalitong Yawa back to life.
 Seeing how remorseful he is, Labing Anyag agreed.
-However, Nagmalitong Yawa was so ashamed of agreeing to marry Buyung Sumagulung that she ran away to the underworld and sought the protection of her uncle Panlinugun, who is lord of the earthquake.
+However, Nagmalitong Yawa was so ashamed of agreeing to marry Buyung Sumagulung that she ran away to the underworld and sought the protection of her uncle Panlinugun, who is the lord of earthquakes.

 Humadapnon had to kill an eight-headed serpent in his pursuit of Nagmalitong Yawa.
 Then he had to duel with a young man who spirited his wife away.
-The duel ended when Alunsina intervened and revealed that the young man is also her son, Amarotha.
+The duel ended when Alunsina intervened and revealed that the young man is her son, Amarotha.
 This son died during childbirth and was brought back from the dead to keep Alunsina company.
 Alunsina decided that both Humadapnon and Amarotha deserved a piece of Nagmalitong Yawa so she cut the girl in half and gave a piece each to her sons.
 Each half turned into a whole live person.
 Humadapnon brought his wife back to Panay.